Murder of Elisabeth Mandala: Death

 At 6:00a.m. on May1, 2010, Mandala was found dead in a Texas-registered Dodge Dakota pickup truck, along a Mexican federal highway, near the town of Mina in Nuevo León.
 Mandala was in the truck's back bench.
 Two men, a 44-year-old taxicab driver named Luis Angel Estrella Mondragón and a 38-year-old businessman named Dante Ruiz Siller, were in the same truck; they were Mexican citizens from Cuautitlán, State of Mexico, near Mexico City.
 Nuevo León authorities did not know why Estrella and Ruiz were in the state.
 One of the men had a lengthy criminal record and the two men had false identification.
 Authorities were unable to determine the relationship between Mandala and the men, Estrella and Ruiz.

 The truck was discovered after it collided with another truck; the driver of the second truck did not sustain injuries.
-Nuevo León authorities found all three occupants died from beatings, while sustaining blows to their heads and bodies, in a period of at least ten hours prior to the collision, which Nuevo León authorities believe was engineered by the perpetrators.
+Nuevo León authorities found all three occupants died from beatings, while sustaining blows to their heads and bodies.
 A rock was affixed to the accelerator of the truck.
 Nuevo León authorities stated the crash could not have caused the deaths as it was not strong enough.